acampove/rx_run3/README.md

 rdf = gtr.get_rdf()
 ```

+The way this class will find the paths to the ntuples is by using the `DATADIR` environment
+variable.
+This variable will point to a path `$DATADIR/samples/` with the `YAML` files
+mentioned above.

 In the case of the MVA friend trees the branches added would be `mva.mva_cmb` and `mva.mva_prc`.

 Thus, one can easily extend the ntuples with extra branches without remaking them.